 Make it in Germany or bringing back the experience to Tanzania?

-But most of the Tanzanian people doesn’t want to stay forever.
+But most of the Tanzanian people don’t want to stay forever.
 They come with the idea in mind of going back someday.
 “They have excellent job chances once they are back in Tanzania.
 With a Master- or PhD degree from a German university they will be considered as high performers and they will be paid accordingly.
 On the other side, it would even be difficult for many of them to get a foot in the German labour market that would allow for a similar career,” he adds.

 “If you ask me if I wish to stay here I would say yes, but me staying here may also mean no learning for my country”, says Juma Mpangule.
-Regarding his children he would really like to stay, because it would be an assurance of global level standard education and of a number of important social benefits for his children that at the moment are not a at the same standard in Tanzania but, “I believe the Tanzanian and actually the best way would be going back and change the world in Tanzania, so that my kids get the same benefits there as they would get in Germany.”
+Regarding his children he would really like to stay, because it would be an assurance of global level standard education and of a number of important social benefits for his children that at the moment are not at the same standard in Tanzania but, “I believe the Tanzanian and actually the best way would be going back and change the world in Tanzania, so that my kids get the same benefits there as they would get in Germany.”

 If you have the dream of going abroad and gain some work experience in Germany Heike Neumeister recommends “to be open minded, it is normal to have fear of contact at first but it is important to keep being curious and being informed of what options are possible, because there are a lot of opportunities regarding jobs.
-A very good website in order to get an overview of what might be possible is wir zusammen, here you can find a lot of programs bundled on one website.”
-Her colleague Sabrina Munsch adds that it would be important to arrive with realistic expectations, because unrealistic expectations lead to frustration.
-“You need to have realistic expectations and a high tolerance of frustration, because you have to be patient until your application for asylum is accepted or you find a flat.”
+A very good website in order to get an overview of what might be possible is “wir zusammen“, here you can find a lot of programs bundled on one website.”
+Her colleague Sabrina Munsch adds that it would be important to arrive with realistic expectations because unrealistic expectations lead to frustration.
+“You need to have realistic expectations and a high tolerance of frustration because you have to be patient until your application for asylum is accepted or you find a flat.”

 Different cultures require a certain amount of openness and tolerance.
 That may not be easy at the beginning.
 But Juma Ahmed Mpangule shows that it might be worth the struggle, for oneself but also for Tanzania as a whole.
-Innocent Mekari can follow the different tips as well as Juma’s footsteps to find his way into the German job market – the way maybe difficult and requires courage, but the German economy is on a good way welcoming everyone who is willing and qualified to work there!
+Innocent Mekari can follow the different tips as well as Juma’s footsteps to find his way into the German job market – the way may be difficult and requires courage, but the German economy is on a good way welcoming everyone who is willing and qualified to work there!